 Arkham was already scary with Batman in the Batman books.
 Here, it's like the detectives are going into a haunted house.
 Just look at this panel.

 I have to say that of all the villains I love the way the Mad Hatter was handled both by the writer and the artist.
 The details, the looks the gestures, the background information, everything was just perfectly placed.

 Excellent story arc, almost as good as 'Soft Targets'.

 Did you know Crispus Allen is currently the Spectre?
 I always liked him and this panel makes me like him even more.

-In every big organization there's always a part of it who's task is to monitor all the other's.
-In Gotham Central it's Internal Affairs or IA.
+We take a look at GCPD's Internal Affairs department.
 It's not the first time they show, they had some bit parts in 'Half A Life' story arc, but they're in early in this story and we get to see the process, and we get to see behind the process, why it's necessary.

 Not a single cape on this one.
 It reads like an episode of Law & Order.

 The Avengers fight all over the world.
 The Green Lanterns take on the whole universe.
 It's possible to get tired of the sheer scope of it.
 Come home to Gotham Central where the biggest fight happens in offices.
 In this issue watch the Commissioner take on the Mayor.

 Now that I've ranted against superheroes let's show one - the cowl and cape of the Bat in full effect, and no, it's not the classic swinging from a rooftop scene.